 Eventually,100% of each donation or grant will go to support programs, not overhead.

-We're launching a healthcare movement
+We're launching a global movement to improve health

 The Global Telehealth Network (GTN) is a nonprofit organization founded by volunteer physicians and other health professionals who believe that health care is a human right and that no one should be denied access to care because of location or ability to pay.